mohan-marwari/delta-demo/README.md

 # delta-demo
-This is a Demo for Delta (Full Stack Course)
+This is a Demo for Delta 4.0 batch (Full Stack Course)